Are you a homeowner or gardener who feels like you need to learn more about soil management? Is your soil not up to par or needs a little more loving?

 The root system of the tree is the most important part of its structure.
 Unhealthy or diseased roots will cause tree failure, making the tree a hazard.
 Most problems are not visible without the process of air spading (exposing the tree roots).

 Root Collar Excavation: When trees are showing signs of possible root issues our Arborist will most likely recommend a root collar excavation.
 In this process, we will use high-velocity air tools to blow away the soil and expose the roots.
 This then allows the Arborist to diagnose the tree’s root issues and describe what management is needed.
+Our tree service experts will be able to put together a soil & root care package for you that is customized to your needs

 Girdling Root Syndrome